SEEDGuard/SEVAL/src/tasks/code_search/README.md

 ```

 ## How To Test
-To evaluate the predictoins for this task and report the MRR score, run the following command.
+To evaluate the predictions for this task and report the MRR score, run the following command.

 ```
-python src/tasks/code_search/eval.py -a src/test/code_search/test.jsonl -p src/test/code_search/predictions.jsonl
+python src/test/code_search/test.py
 ```

 ## Evaluation Metrics and Implementation